-Iraqi forces kill 28 protesters after Iranian consulate torched
+Iraqi forces kill 35 protesters after Iranian consulate torched

 Authorities set up “crisis cells” in several provinces to try to restore order, a military statement said on Thursday.
 They would be led by provincial governors but include military leaders who would take charge of local security forces.

-Reporting by John Davison, Alaa Marjani in Najaf, Baghdad newsroom; Editing by Janet Lawrence and Peter Graff
+Reporting by John Davison, Alaa Marjani in Najaf, Ali Hafthi in Hilla, Baghdad newsroom; Editing by Janet Lawrence and Peter Graff